 Firstaff Personnel Consultants are always giving advice to jobseekers looking for top Irish jobs.
-One of the many questions asked by jobseekers is “when is it okay to reach out before applying for a job?”
-There are three situations when it’s justified, lets look at them;
+One of the many questions asked by jobseekers is “when is it okay to reach out before applying for a job?”.
+Below are 3 times you should reach out before applying for a job.

 1. You’ve met before